kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 exactly matches the target data structure.
 Now that the data is stored in the data structure, it can be passed to another routine for processing.
 Grouping large sets of related data is an efficient method for exchanging data between routines.
-This CHAPTER 10  PL/SQL COLLECTIONS AND RECORDS
-223
-helps separate data retrieval routines from business processing routines.
+This helps separate data retrieval routines from business processing routines.
 It’s a very powerful feature in PL/SQL, as you’ll see in the next recipe.

-10-7.
+## 10-7.
 Passing a Collection As a Parameter
 **Problem**
 You want to pass a collection as a parameter to a procedure or function.
 For example, you have a data structure that contains employee data, and you need to pass the data to a routine that prints employee